bordernone/SinglePlayerRacing/README.md

     this.coins.push(coin);
 }
 ```
 Regarding the *HTML* apsect, I helped with customizing and updaing the table in the homepage to display the top 10 players on the leaderboard.
 Thus, there is a new top-ten highscore, the table will get updated.
+I also had fun with styling the apperance of our webpage.

+Overall, this project allowed me to apply new concepts that we learned in class, like neDB and advanced *p5js* functions, to create a game that everyone can enjoy.
+After spending time conceptualizing, planning, implmenting, and debugging our game, I was so proud that many people played and provided us with many positive and constructive feedback.

 ### Our Game
 *Hompage*